simgio99/Space-Attack/README.md

 The second level went through very smoothly too.
 A quick glance at the core cipher text gave us the hint that the message was encoded by inverting the initial string.
-We wrote a simple python script that allows us to reverse strings, since the same trick might be useful for the next levels.
+We wrote a simple python script that allows us to reverse strings, since the same trick might be useful for the next levels, in case they contain multiple encoding layers.
 The actual message is a famous line of dialogue exchange during the famous Apollo 13 mission:
 <br />
 *"tlovrednu suB B niam a dah ev'ew,melborp a dah ev'ew"*